TheMaverickProgrammer/Swoosh/README.md

 # Integrating Swoosh into your SFML application
 Clone this repo.
 Copy the headers found in the root at `src/Swoosh`.
+Optionally you can include the segues at `src/Segues`.

 Adding the mini library into your SFML application is very simple.
 See [this example](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/ExampleDemo/Swoosh/Demo.cpp)

 ## Get Jump Started
 See the [demo project](https://github.com/TheMaverickProgrammer/Swoosh/tree/master/ExampleDemo/Swoosh) for examples on how to use.
-You can also [copy the segues](https://github.com/TheMaverickProgrammer/Swoosh/tree/master/ExampleDemo/Swoosh/DemoSegues) in the source folder and use them immediately into your games with no extra configuration.
+You can also copy the segues in the source folder and use them immediately into your games with no extra configuration.

-Read more on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki/Namespaces).
+Read more on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki).

 # Philosophy
 When creating polished applications it should not be a concern to the user how to handle the memory for a scene or video game level.